apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

        # Here omit other definitions
    ```

-   When creating the Pulsar Cluster object, `serviceRefs` maps `pulsarZookeeper` in the declaration to the specific `serviceDescriptor`. `name` in `serviceRefs` corresponds to the component referencing name defined in the ClusterDefinition and the value of `serviceDescriptor` is the name of `ServiceDescriptor` in step 1.
+   When creating the Pulsar Cluster object, `serviceRefs` maps `pulsarZookeeper` in the declaration to the specific `serviceDescriptor`. `name` in `serviceRefs` corresponds to the component referencing name defined in the ClusterDefinition and the value of `serviceDescriptor` is the name of `ServiceDescriptor` in Step 1.

-#### Mapping the Zookeeper component deployed by an individual cluster provided by KubeBlocks
+#### Mapping the ZooKeeper component deployed by an individual cluster provided by KubeBlocks

-This mapping relation refers to mapping an external component to an individual KubeBlocks Zookeeper cluster.
+This mapping relation refers to mapping an external component to an individual KubeBlocks ZooKeeper cluster.

-1. Create a KubeBlocks Zookeeper cluster named `kb-zookeeper-for-pulsar`.
+1. Create a KubeBlocks ZooKeeper cluster named `kb-zookeeper-for-pulsar`.

    ```yaml
    apiVersion: apps.kubeblocks.io/v1alpha1